What does the future hold?

 Soma-Inventor of RPM part 2

-Soma explains the "mind-body disconnect" and how RPM helps non-verbal people to communicate.
+Soma explains the "'mind-body disconnect" and how RPM helps non-speaking people to communicate.

 Housing